 - Investment accounts

 - Pensions, IRAs and 401(k)s

 Our lawyers will help you distinguish between separate and marital property.
-Furthermore, our lawyers know exactly how, through the discovery process, to find assets the other spouse may have concealed or overlooked.
+We are skilled at using our discovery process to find assets your spouse may have concealed or overlooked.
 We can also assist in dealing with assets that were commingled during the marriage.
-We are skilled in dividing even the most difficult assets, such as retirement and pension savings, which may require a Qualified Domestic Relations Order (QDRO) or Court Order Acceptable for Processing (COAP).
+We are experienced in dividing even the most difficult assets, such as retirement and pension savings, which may require a Qualified Domestic Relations Order (QDRO) or Court Order Acceptable for Processing (COAP).

 An attorney skilled in financial analysis and alert to the strategies of another lawyer is essential to the division of property.
 If you have questions or want to discuss your case in detail, schedule a consultation now.